terra-campaigns/arrival/_arrivalNotions.md

 - [ ] part 3 closes with impeding The Void to become one with the engine of Hincland and achieve divine supremacy (GB200)
 - [ ] some spirit of great power that takes human form and accompanied a mortal
 - [ ] Competing groups trying to retrieve something from somewhere
+- [ ] Create mystra / Falestism as Godbound religion
+- [ ] Create undead mob as a creature - Godbound
 - [ ] Later faction: knights of the restless (https://www.gmbinder.com/share/-L8JrLtObw8AvcFw4JcW)
 - [ ] offer dark gift when the angel hound is saved
 - [ ] something in holzander gives a curse (VgtR192)